aws-samples/aws-panorama-immersion-day/labs/1. Object detection/README.md

 1. View the generated screenshot.

     As same as last time, let's see generated screenshot.
+Please confirm that you see red bounding boxes on people in the image.

     ``` python
     # View latest screenshot image